kexxalex/kxCraft/README.md

  1. Open a Terminal inside the **kxCraft** folder
  2. Compile the source code <br>
 `c++ *.cpp -std=c++17 -o kxCraft -pthread -O3 -lGLEW -lglfw -lGL -lnoise`

-## Compiling for Windows x64
-**Assuming you have MS Visual Studio 2022 and clang++.** For other compilers you probably know what to do, by looking at this statement.
-<br>The required headers for this scenario are already included in the **kxCraft\windows** directory.
- 1. Start a Command Line or Powershell in the kxCraft folder.
- 2. Now you can use the following instruction to compile the source code to **kxCraft.exe** (64 bit) <br>
-`clang++ *.cpp -std=c++17  -o kxCraft.exe -O3 -I./windows/include/ -L./windows/lib/ -lglew32 -lglfw3dll -lOpenGL32 -lLibNoise64`

 ## Screenshot
 ![kxCraft Hello](https://github.com/kexxalex/kxCraft/blob/master/kxCraft-Hello.png)